evilbaschdi/GitToVsts/readme.md

-# early version with the following bugs: #
+# early version with the following open items: #

-- creating repositories is not available at the moment because of problems with the response.
 - logging is not implemented
-- temp path could not be chosen
+- no parallel work
+- git windows are showing up (debug purposes)
+- temporary cloned repos are not getting deleted (debug purposes)
+- settings sometimes don't get stored - but who cares
+- cleanup code